Best floor beds for toddlers: Comfortable, safe, and parent-approved picks

 • No safety rails

-With a unique treehouse design, the Scout Tree Single Bed is raised ever so slightly off the ground, but still allows toddler independence.
+With a unique treehouse design, the Scout Tree Single Bed is raised ever so slightly off the ground, but still allows toddler independence and has safety rails so your little one shouldn't roll out.
 It's inspired by traditional tents, creating an exciting place for toddlers to sleep and while it looks good, it's incredibly functional too.
-It's also enclosed with rails to help provide a safe and secure sleep environment.

 Pros